gristlabs/grist-help/help/install/example-docker-nginx.md

 For automatic HTTPS to work, you first need to setup proper DNS entries for the server you are running this reverse proxy on.

-This reverse proxy is separate from Grist, so you can have more than one backend to which it can route traffic - for example, Authelia for authentication.
+This reverse proxy is decoupled from Grist, in a separate `docker-compose.yml`, so you may conveniently provide additional backends to which it can route traffic - for example, Authelia for authentication.
 This setup uses SWAG, a Docker image that bundles the NGINX reverse proxy with useful services including TLS certificate generation and renewal.